josh-h/sailmq/docs/en/Debug_In_Idea.md

 RocketMQ startup is now complete.
 You can use the examples provided in `/example` to send and consume messages.

 ### Additional: Start the Proxy locally.
 1. RocketMQ 5.x introduced the Proxy mode.
 Using the `LOCAL` mode eliminates the need for `Step2`.
-The startup class is located at `org.apache.rocketmq.proxy.ProxyStartup`.
+The startup class is located at `org.sail.mq.proxy.ProxyStartup`.
 2. Add the environment variable `ROCKETMQ_HOME=<rocketmq repository directory>` in `Idea-Edit Configurations`.
 3. Create a new configuration file named `rmq-proxy.json` in the `/conf/` directory.
 ```json